Still Game: Filming locations

+Navid's shop interior was a set built in Hillington industrial estate.
+The shots where Jack and Victor visit Barbara at her workplace were filmed in Clydebank, a town eight miles west of Glasgow.
+The interior of the shop was also filmed on site in a local charity shop which is still in use today.
 Finport, as mentioned and seen in the fifth series, was filmed on location in Largs and Saltcoats, North Ayrshire, both of which were once popular seaside resorts with Glaswegians.
-The shots of the promenade and the sea wall is that of Saltcoats' harbour area.
+The shots of the promenade and the sea wall are that of Saltcoats' harbour area.
 The café that Jack and Victor walk past is The Melbourne Café in Saltcoats.
 The pub scene is set in the Royal Oak pub in Largs, while the bed and breakfast where Jack and Victor stay overnight is located at the north end of Largs promenade.
 In the scene where Jack and Victor arrive on the bus from the right in Finport, this leads from the sea, as there is no road there.
 In the scene where Jack and Victor find Winston, a wide panning shot reveals the famous Nardini's ice-cream building and the Caledonian MacBrayne ferry to Millport.

-Ardgowan House, a late eighteenth-century mansion at Inverkip, Inverclyde, was used as the setting for Blairtunnoch in the episode "Fly Society".
-Jack and Victor buy tickets for a meal and evening at the theatre from Tam who won them in a radio quiz.
-During the pre-theatre meal, they meet two apparently sophisticated, attractive ladies, played by Una McLean and Jeannie Fisher, whom they try to impress with tall tales of overseas adventures and wealth: the women thus invite them to a country house party at Blairtunnoch.
+Ardgowan House, a late eighteenth-century mansion at Inverkip, Inverclyde, was used as the setting for the Blairtunnoch Estate in the episode "Fly Society".

-The area where Jack and Victor are sitting during the court recess in the episode "Recipe" of series six is the Main Lounge of The Crookston Hotel in Glasgow.
-The interior shots of the bakery in the same episode "Recipe" were filmed at factories in Glasgow, one of which Tunnocks factory in Uddingston (the baker at the start of this episode is also the Tunnocks baker in Uddingston) and also Pars Foods for the production line scene with Winston.The court scenes were filmed in Court No. 2 of Hamilton Sheriff Court.
+The area where Jack and Victor sit during the court recess in the episode "Recipe" of series six is the Main Lounge of The Crookston Hotel in Glasgow.
+The interior of the bakery in the same episode "Recipe" were filmed at factories in Glasgow, including the Tunnocks factory in Uddingston (the baker at the start of the episode is also the Tunnocks baker in Uddingston) and Pars Foods for the production line scene with Winston.
+The court scenes were filmed in Court No. 2 of Hamilton Sheriff Court.

-The bar used during the Hogmanay Special in 2007, Hootenanny, was The Red Hoose in Dunipace, chosen by producers for its old world qualities.
+The bar used during the Hogmanay Special in 2007, Hootenanny, was The Red Hoose in Dunipace, chosen by producers for its "old world" qualities.

-Navid's shop interior was a set in Hillington industrial estate, the exterior shots being a row of shops in Kennedy Path, Townhead, Glasgow.

-The shots where Jack and Victor visit Barbara at her workplace were filmed in Clydebank, a town 8 miles west of Glasgow.
-The interior of the shop was also filmed on site in a local charity shop which is still in use today.

 Just before the fifth series started filming, a pest control team had to be called into the Maryhill studio set when it was discovered that rats had infested Navid's shop and were eating their way through the stock.
 The alarm was raised after Jane McCarry (Isa) found a dead rat on the set.
 The high rat population in the area was due to the proximity of the Forth and Clyde Canal.